220.127.116.11 Missionary Activity and Colonialism

 The intelligent application of the Golden Rule might have shed a different light on missionary activity and colonialism in the 19th and 20th centuries.
 In an interview in January 1903, McKinley Defends U.S. Expansionism, President William McKinley tried to justify the US annexation of the Philippines in 1899:

 “… we could not leave them to themselves—they were unfit for self-government …. there was nothing left for us to do but to take them all, and to educate the Filipinos, and uplift and civilize and Christianize them, and by God’s grace do the very best we could by them, as our fellow-men for whom Christ also died.”

 The concept of Christianisation had also been used to ‘justify’ European colonial adventures and the words “do the very best we could by them” sound as though the annexation was for moral reasons.

-This was in a tradition of condescension dating back to the Roman Empire; as reported in a New Statesman book review, The gangsters of Rome: the brutal side of the ancient city, Pliny asserted that it was Rome’s destiny.
+This was in a tradition of condescension dating back to the Roman Empire; as reported in a New Statesman book review, The gangsters of Rome: the brutal side of the ancient city, Pliny asserted that Rome’s destiny was.

 “it was Rome’s destiny “to unite previously distinct powers, to soften patterns of behaviour, to provide a common language to the numerous peoples hitherto divided by their savage tongues, to civilise mankind – in short, to unite the peoples of the world, and to serve them as their fatherland”.